Bell's palsy: History

 Scottish neurophysiologist Sir Charles Bell read his paper to the Royal Society of London on July 12, 1821, describing the role of the facial nerve.
 He became the first to detail the neuroanatomical basis of facial paralysis.
 Since then, idiopathic peripheral facial paralysis has been referred to as Bell's palsy, named after him.

 A notable person with Bell's palsy is former Prime Minister of Canada Jean Chrétien.
-During the 1993 Canadian federal election, Chrétien's first as leader of the Liberal Party of Canada, the opposition Progressive Conservative Party of Canada ran an attack ad in which voice actors criticized him over images that seemed to highlight his abnormal facial expressions.
+During the 1993 federal election, Chrétien's first as leader of the Liberal Party, the opposition Progressive Conservative Party ran an attack ad in which voice actors criticized him over images that seemed to highlight his abnormal facial expressions.
 The ad was interpreted as an attack on Chrétien's physical appearance and garnered widespread anger among the public, while Chrétien used the ad to make himself more sympathetic to voters.
-The ad had the adverse effect of increasing Chrétien's lead in the polls and the subsequent backlash clinched the election for the Liberals, which the party won in a landslide.
+The ad had the adverse effect of increasing Chrétien's lead in the polls and the subsequent backlash clinched the election for the Liberals, who won in a landslide.